conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 ### Internal state

-Conduktor needs to save state
+Conduktor needs to save state, you can choose where:

 | Environment Variable    | Default Value   | Description                                |
 |-------------------------|-----------------|--------------------------------------------|